sul-cidr/graves-ui/README.md

-## Chinese Graves - UI Mockups
+## Chinese Graves

-Mockups for the Chinese Graves spatial narratives.
+Exploratory development for the Chinese Graves spatial narratives.